redhat-composer-ai/cluster-gitops/components/operators/rhbk/README.md

 #### Oidc Client Component

-This component uses a `Job` in create components for Keycloak to integrate with OpenShift's OIDC endpoints.
+This component uses a `Job` in create components for Keycloak to integrate with OpenShift OIDC endpoints.

 The following items are created:
 * `ServiceAccount` `openshift-oidc` - A service account used as an oidc provider.
 This allows Keycloak to use OpenShift as an IDP.
 One or more annotations for redirect uris must correctly point back to Keycloak.
 See patch-sa.yaml for example substitutions.
 See [Service accounts as OAuth clients](https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/authentication_and_authorization/using-service-accounts-as-oauth-client#service-accounts-as-oauth-clients_using-service-accounts-as-oauth-client) for more details.